guilbaults/TrailblazingTurtle/docs/install.md

 * `python39-pip` (python 3.9 will be used in the virtualenv)
 * `gcc` (to compile python modules)
 * `python3-virtualenv`
-* `python39-mod_wsgi` or use gunicorn instead of WSGI in Apache
+* `python39-mod_wsgi` or use Gunicorn instead of WSGI in Apache
 * `python39-devel`
 * `openldap-devel`
 * `mariadb-devel`
 * `xmlsec1` (for SAML)
 * `xmlsec1-openssl` (for SAML)

-Python >= 3.9 is required to fix a CVE in numpy, you can install that version on Rocky8 inside a python virtualenv
+Python >= 3.9 is required to fix a CVE in NumPy, you can install that version on Rocky8 inside a python virtualenv

 ```
 /usr/bin/virtualenv-3 --python="/usr/bin/python3.9" /var/www/userportal-env
 ```

-A file in the python env need to be patched, check the diff in `ldapdb.patch`
+A file in the python env needs to be patched, check the diff in `ldapdb.patch` if using the ldapdb module.

 Static files are handled by Apache and need to be collected since python will not serve them: